limjierui/tp/docs/UserGuide.md

 ````

 > **💡 Note:**
->- Only enter `[INDEX]` that exist in your list.
+>- Only enter `[INDEX]` that exist in your income list.
 For example: if you have 4 incomes in your income list, specify `[INDEX]` to be a number from 1 to 4.
 >- Do not use `delete /i` when your income list is empty.

 <br/>